 Republicans saw an opportunity to capitalize on this disenchantment and sought to expand their base by appealing to racial anxieties.
 Key figures within the GOP used coded language and dog-whistle politics to subtly signal their support for segregation and opposition to civil rights without explicitly stating it.
 This strategic move marked a stark departure from the Republican Party’s historical roots as the party of Lincoln, which had once fought for the abolition of slavery.

-Dog-Whistle Politics
+The Southern Stratgey and Dog-Whistle Politics

 Dog-whistle politics is a tactic where politicians use coded language or symbols to communicate with a specific target audience while maintaining plausible deniability.
 By exploiting racial fears and insecurities without overtly mentioning race, these politicians intended to garner support from voters who held racist beliefs without alienating other segments of the population.

-The Impact
+The Impact of the Southern Strategy

 The Southern Strategy proved to be incredibly effective in the short term.
 It helped the GOP make substantial gains in the South, winning over many white voters who previously identified as Democrats.
 This shift in the electoral landscape eventually led to the Republican Party’s stronghold in the South, a dominance that persists to this day.